 Platform (2000)

-It is a 2000 Chinese movie written and directed by Jia Zhangke.
-The movie is set in the small town of Fenyang, Shanxi District, China in the late 1970s to early 1990s.
-The story tells of a group of artists in their twenties who try to adapt to society and their individual changes.
-The dialogue is a blend of local languages, mainly Jin Chinese and Mandarin.
-The movie has garnered high praise from critics over the years since its release, and is named among the best movies of the 2000s.
+The movie, released in 2000, is a Chinese film written and directed by Jia Zhangke.
+It is set in the small town of Fenyang in the Shanxi District of China, spanning from the late 1970s to the early 1990s.
+The story follows a group of artists in their twenties as they navigate societal changes and their personal transformations.
+The dialogue incorporates a mix of local dialects, primarily Jin Chinese and Mandarin.
+Since its release, the film has received widespread acclaim from critics and is regarded as one of the best movies of the 2000s.

 Devils on the Doorstep (2000)